lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2024-02-14-Contradiction.md

 I would argue however that you should never be using formal logic to reason directly about real-world situations.
-And indeed, the symbolic/logical tendency that was so prominent in early AI work has pretty much vanished in favour of techniques based on neural networks.
+And indeed, the symbolic/logical tendency that was so prominent in early AI work has pretty much vanished in favour of essentially statistical techniques based on neural networks.
-There, the problem doesn't arise because nothing is being proved, but rather calculated statistically.
+There, the problem doesn't arise because nothing is being proved.